llm-bible/llm-bible.github.io/_publications/lee2024are.markdown

 bibkey: lee2024are
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.20774"}
-tags: ['Security', 'Model Architecture', 'Reinforcement Learning', 'GPT', 'Ethics and Bias']
+tags: ['GPT', 'Ethics and Bias', 'Model Architecture', 'Reinforcement Learning', 'Security']
 ---
 In line with the principle of honesty, there has been a growing effort to train large language models (LLMs) to generate outputs containing epistemic